JMB-Scripts/RFdiffusion-dockerfile-nvidia-RTX5090/README.md

 ##

-It was quite a journey getting this Dockerfile working correctly, but I learned a lot in the process.
+It was quite a journey getting this Dockerfile working correctly,(I learned a lot in the process).
 If this Dockerfile helps you, I'd be grateful for feedback through issues or pull requests so I know it's useful to the community.

 ## Purpose